Take me, Bring me

 The reality is different.
 The banging and groaning sounds of carriage metal parts were so severe that I could feel material vibrations with my whole body.
 For me, that journey has become a painful symbol, a reminder of the destruction that political and military conflicts bring into the normal flow of life.
 Laying on a train shelf, feeling the resonance of metal parts banging against each other, I was carried away by the force which was too big to resist.

 Later on, the sound recordings I made on the train became a metaphor for the violent conflict, a soundtrack that uses no words.
 To create a space where the listening experience happens, I acquired a decommissioned military stretcher from NATO supplies.

 The original field recordings from the train and audio bits extracted from the videos published on YouTube by the witnesses of the conflict in 2014-2015 are edited together in a multilayered way.
 Reinforced by the tactile aspects and physical noises created by the audio transducers attached to the stretcher and outside of it on various materials (metal, wood, hard plastic).
 For this sonic experience, I keep the ears of the participants open, so that the installation audio could be fused together with the accidental sounds shaped by the acoustics of the exhibition space and the audience, creating an immersive total experience.

 video documentation, AIR 'Manufactuur' in De Bijloke Muziekcentrum (Ghent, 2018).

-The development of this installation is possible thanks to technical advising and support from Overtoon (Brussels) and De Bijloke Music Center (Ghent).
-This project is generously supported by Mondriaan Fonds.
+The development of this installation was possible thanks to technical advising and support from Overtoon (Brussels) and De Bijloke Music Center (Ghent).
+This project was generously supported by Mondriaan Fonds.